nxtlo/sain/README.md

 # sain

-a dependency-free library which implements a set of minimal abstraction that brings Rust's ecosystem to Python.
+a dependency-free library which implements a few of Rust's core crates purely in Python.
-It offers a few of the core Rust features like `Vec<T>` and `Result<T, E>` and more.
+It offers a few of the core Rust features such as `Vec<T>`, `Result<T, E>`, `Option<T>` and more.
 See the equivalent type section below.

-This library provides a type-safe mechanism for writing Python code, such as the `Result<T, E>` and `Option<T>` types, which provides zero exception handling, where you simply return errors as values.

-multiple `core`/`std` types are implemented in Python.
+a few `std` types are implemented.
 Check the [project documentation](https://nxtlo.github.io/sain/sain.html)

 ## Install